apiel/zicBox/NOTE.md

 - TODO should kick only version be instead bass line version ^^

+- TODO change the order of the encoder ...

 - TODO more steps in sample seq and sequencer

 - TODO audio plugin do same as for component to load .so file